1P aka 1 primaire, or else 1st grade.

 PLAYTIME

-1P is about socializing, board games, songs, and as my daughter put it “that damn coloring”.
-Coloring is boring for most kids but the thought behind it is to master the pincer grasp, to better work with the pencil the following years.
+1-2P focus on socializing, board games, songs, and as my daughter put it “that damn coloring”.
+Coloring is boring for many kids but the thought behind it is to master the pincer grasp, to better work with the pencil the following years.
 They get to learn their abc’s, count to 12, and write their name.
 But again, everything depends on the teacher.
+My daughter’s teacher added a bit of German to the mix.

-1P classrooms are filled with toys, games, and colours.
-There’s usually a library corner, and a separate space for different kinds of play-pretend.
-There is a blackboard and chalk of course (or whiteboard and markers), but kids don’t have their assigned desks, and sit by the tables usually in small group.
-The whole desk matter starts in 2P.
+1-2P classrooms are filled with toys, games, and colours.
+There’s usually a library corner, and a separate space for different kinds of pretend play scenarios.

 LEARNING 101

-Don’t expect any reading or proper writing happening in Geneva 1P classes.
+Don’t expect any reading or proper writing happening in Geneva 1P or even 2P classes.
 This won’t happen till the 3P.
 To many of you it might come as a shock, but actually according to a ton of research (example of an article summing it up: here), it is a great advantage of the Swiss system.
-The same is done in many northern countries, especially those renown for their educational systems, eg Finland and Sweden.
+The same is done in many Northern and Eastern European countries, especially those renown for their educational systems, eg Finland and Sweden.

-(By the way, do you know there is a Swedish School in Geneva, offering an English-French language program based on Swedish methods)
+(By the way, did you know there is a Swedish School in Geneva, offering an English-French language program based on Swedish methods)

-They’ll do some maths exercises in the form of mazes, solving easy logical tasks.
+They’ll do some math exercises in a form of mazes, solving easy logical tasks.
 They’ll have basics of geography – starting with their school setting, and maybe naming the streets around.
 But again, it all depends on the teacher.

 THE DROP OFF: 8h00-8h45

 Drop off is from 8:00 till 8:45.
-Provide your child with a small snack for the morning recreation time (la recrée): a sandwich, a fruit, dry fruits, or something sweet.
-You’re completely free to choose, apart from the dental prevention week.
+Provide your child with a small snack for the morning recess (la recrée): a sandwich, a fruit, dry fruits, a bit of cheese or whatever you want.
+You’re completely free to choose, unless the school decides otherwise (eg nosweets on certain days).

 In some of the schools parents can walk in with their child only for the first 2 months of the school year (upon drop off, and to collect them).
-From 2P you will be asked to stay outside, and your child will enter the school on his/her own.
+Other schools let parents in the full 1P and beyond.
+But in most, as of 2P you will be asked to stay outside, and your child will enter the school on their own.

 THE LUNCH BREAK: 11h30-13h30/14h00